mturaan/OOAD-Project/README.md

 *  Video: FLV containing VP6 video and MP3 audio; MPEG-4 multimedia container with
 H.264/AVC (Advanced Video Coding) video compression
 *  Image: BMP, GIF, JPEG, PNG
+##  Current System
+The current system of is that it is a media browser with an infrastructure that can play music and display images.
+We will determine the functionality and additional features of system ourselves and arrange this according to the expectations of the users.
+Our addictional features include creating playlists, music genre categorization etc. it will be.